Supdapillar/DuelsPlugin/README.md

 # DuelsPlugin
-A simple duels plugin for miencraft spigot
+A simple duels plugin for minecraft spigot